Alabama officials probe fallen airport sign that killed boy

 Heather Bresette of Overland Park, Kansas, and several of her children were pinned under a flight display sign weighing 300 to 400 pounds (140 to 180 kg) that fell inside the Birmingham-Shuttlesworth International Airport as they traveled home on Friday from a spring break vacation in Florida.

-Luke Bresette, 10, was killed.
+Luke Bresette, 10, was killed, and his mother was seriously hurt.
 His brother Sam, 8, was in good condition on Monday at the Children’s of Alabama hospital, and 5-year-old brother Tyler had been released, said hospital spokeswoman Kathy Bowers.

-Heather Bresette suffered a crushed pelvis and two broken ankles, said the family’s priest, Father Don Farnan of St. Thomas More parish in Kansas City, Missouri.

-“It is horrible.
-They are trying to pick up the pieces and go on with life.
-Ryan has four other children to take care of,” Farnan said of Ryan Bresette, Luke’s father.

 Airport officials said they would not speculate on the cause of the incident, which remained under investigation.